maraatech/ur_moveit_controller/README.md

 Types of constraints available:
 1) Orientation Constraints:

+   a) Default Orientation Constraint - uses the default constraint type, this is set via rosparams usually in the launch file

-   a) Between Orientation - constrains valid orientation for given link id to the region between the vector angles for current and target pose
+   b) Between Orientation - constrains valid orientation for given link id to the region between the vector angles for current and target pose

-   b) Fixed - Orientation - constrains valid oreintation to keep given link_id at a fixed orientation
+   c) Fixed Orientation - constrains valid orientation to keep given link_id at a fixed orientation

-   c) No Orientation - No orientation constraints
+   d) No Orientation - No orientation constraints
 2) Volume Constraints:

+   a) Default Volume Constraint - uses the default constraint type, this is set via rosparams usually in the launch file

-   a) Box - constraints valid region to a box volume between current and target positions
+   b) Box - constraints valid region to a box volume between current and target positions

-   b) Cylinder -  constraints valid region to a cyclindrical volume between current and target positions
+   c) Cylinder -  constraints valid region to a cyclindrical volume between current and target positions

-   c) Shere - constraints valid region to a spherical volume between current and target positions
+   d) Shere - constraints valid region to a spherical volume between current and target positions

-   d) No Volume - No volume constraints
+   e) No Volume - No volume constraints
 3) Time constraints:
 * Allowed Planning Time - sets the time for a single plan attempt
 * Max Retries - maximum number of planning attempts before giving up